DSAV-Dodeka/book/src/deployment/server.md

 ## File locations

-Currently, mailcow is in /opt/mailcow-dockerized and the dodeka repository is in /home/backend/dodeka.
+Currently, the dodeka repository is in /home/backend/dodeka.